 I loved anatomy as it showed me the glory of our Creator in the intricacies of the human body.
 It was fascinating to learn for the first time how muscles worked at the molecular level.
 I still have my drawings and lecture notes and I expected to get a Distinction in the subject but medical politics intervened.
 When I returned to medicine in 2000, after 20 years in the Christian ministry, possibly I should have considered radiology because the anatomy of the human body had not changed in the interim, unlike medical treatment and technology, which required a tremendous effort to assimilate in a short period of time.
 There is now a shortage of radiologists, delaying many medical procedures.

 This increase in medical knowledge reminds me of another anecdote from our student days, which I have often repeated.
-At our 30th anniversary reunion at Fairmont Hotel in St Andrews in 2008, there were three 30 Years Progress presentations, in Bone Disease from Stuart Ralston at Edinburgh, in Inflammatory Arthritis from Tom Pullar at Dundee and in Gastroenterology from Colin Howden, translocated to America, each ‘at the top of their game’.
-Ex-pat Colin reminded us on that occasion that Charlie Forbes in Glasgow Royal Infirmary told us as students that 50% of what we were being taught would probably turn out to be untrue in 30 years’ time.
+At our 30th-anniversary reunion at Fairmont Hotel in St Andrews in 2008, there were three 30 Years Progress presentation – in Bone Disease from Stuart Ralston at Edinburgh, in Inflammatory Arthritis from Tom Pullar at Dundee and in Gastroenterology from Colin Howden, translocated to America, each ‘at the top of their game’.
+Ex-pat Colin reminded us that Charlie Forbes in Glasgow Royal Infirmary told us as students that 50% of what we were being taught would probably turn out to be untrue in 30 years’ time.
 The problem was – he didn’t know which 50% it was!
 I have repeated this often, and David Jamieson told me that he did the same in his teaching classes.

 Instead of capitalising on my knowledge of anatomy, on my return to medicine I went into the heart of clinical and acute medicine and caught up on 20 years of medical advances.
+The Post-graduate Medical Dean had been out of anaesthetics for six years and told me it was impossible to do – I wrote to her when I pased my MRCGP exams with Merit.
 In the process I drafted a book on my experiences, Rip Van Winkel returns to Medicine.

-My trip down memory lane began at the top of University Avenue where the decorative gates record the names of early Principals, including Robert Boyd of Trochrig, in Ayrshire from where my forebears hail, who had the noted distinction of being principal of both Glasgow and Edinburgh Universities.
+On this 40th anniversary, my trip down memory lane began at the top of University Avenue where the decorative gates record the names of early Principals, including Robert Boyd of Trochrig in Ayrshire from where my Boyd forebears hail, who had the noted distinction of being principal of both Glasgow and Edinburgh Universities.